icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 ![Table IV.
 Ratios of Drop Radius to Volume Median Radius Corresponding to Percentile Divisions of Total Liquid Water in Clouds](images/naca-tn-2708/table_iv_corrected_distrbutions.png)

-The revised distributions did not see much use for aviation, as neither of the the NACA publications that cite NACA-TN-2708 use the revised distributions.
+The revised distributions did not see much use for aviation, as neither of the NACA publications that cite NACA-TN-2708 use the revised distributions.
 (They may have seen some use in meteorological publications [^4]).

 > The collection efficiencies corresponding to the revised